docker/docs/docker-for-mac/install.md

 for Docker for Mac, and how the two products can coexist.

 * **Relationship to Docker Machine**: Installing Docker for Mac does not affect machines you created with Docker Machine.
-You'll get the option to copy containers and images from your local `default` machine (if one exists) to the new Docker for Mac [HyperKit](https://github.com/docker/HyperKit/) VM.
+You have the option to copy containers and images from your local `default` machine (if one exists) to the new Docker for Mac [HyperKit](https://github.com/docker/HyperKit/) VM.
 When you are running Docker for Mac, you do not need Docker Machine nodes running